No-go theorem for inflation in Ricci-inverse gravity

 \subsection{Dynamical system}

 In this section, we would like to investigate the stability of the Bianchi type I inflationary solution within the Ricci-inverse gravity.
-By doing this, we will convert the field equations, which are fourth order differential equations, into the corresponding dynamical system, which is formed by first order differential equations called the autonomous equations \cite{barrow06}.
+By doing this, we will convert the field equations, which are fourth-order differential equations, into the corresponding dynamical system, which is formed by first-order differential equations called the autonomous equations \cite{barrow06}.
 In particular, we will introduce dynamical variables as follows \cite{barrow06}

 here the Hubble constant is given by $H=\dot\beta$.
 As a result, a set of autonomous equations of dynamical variables can be defined to be

 where $' \equiv d/d\tau$ with $\tau =\int \dot\beta dt$ being the dynamical time variable.
 It is noted that the terms ${\beta^{(4)}}/{\dot\beta^4}$ and ${\sigma^{(4)}}/{\dot\beta^4}$ in two equations \eqref{Dyn-6} and \eqref{Dyn-7} can be figured out from the field equations \eqref{field-equation-2} and \eqref{field-equation-3}, which can be rewritten respectively in terms of the dynamical variables as follows